 - the balance owed after a car repossession.

 In some cases, a filer may also wipe out qualified back taxes.
 Filing bankruptcy does not discharge student loans, save for exceptional circumstances.
-Chapter 7 differs from chapter 13 in that there is no financial cap on how much debt can be discharged.
+Chapter 7 and Chapter 13 differ because there is no financial cap on how much debt can be discharged in Chapter 7.

 Many debtors choose chapter 7 bankruptcy because it allows them to maintain most or all private property.
 There are exceptions, but generally speaking, many chapter 7 filers will not have to forfeit property or assets.